-•The logic density-the amount of logic that can be implemented in a given silicon area is higher for channelless gate array we can route over the top of unused contact sites.
+•The logic density-the amount of logic that can be implemented in a given silicon area is higher for channelless gate array

-Semi-Custom ASICs - Cont'd Solution State Array ASIC Solution Array ASIC •contact mask is customized in a channelless gate array, but is not usually customized in a channeled gate array.
-This leads to denser cells in the channelless architectures. •Customizing the contact layer in a channelless gate array allows us to increase the density of gate-array cells because
+Semi-Custom ASICs - Cont'd Solution State Array ASIC Solution Array ASIC •This is usually attributed to the difference in structure between the two types of array.
+In fact, the difference occurs because the contact mask is customized in a channelless gate array, but is not usually customized in a channeled gate array.
+This leads to denser cells in the channelless architectures.

+•Customizing the contact layer in a channelless gate array allows us to increase the density of gate-array cells because we can route over the top of unused contact sites.